Weather Routing

 At T1 new branches are added to end of each

-of the previous branches.
+of the previous segments.
 Branching is done towards the

 destination and branching cycles are repeated until the